Chicago Artist Claire Pentecost to Offer Unique Perspective at the Garfield Park Conservatory

 “Claire’s work offers a fresh lens into our relationships to the natural world.
 Her practice of ‘learning in public’ shares that perspective with others through an extremely relatable and visually stunning form.
 We’re thrilled that her work as a resident at the Conservatory will share that perspective with our visitors, providing a new way to connect to our collection,” Clark said.

 Pentecost’s residency will be followed by a public presentation of her work, which will be exhibited at the Conservatory April – October 2018.
-The first Artist in Residence program at the Conservatory is funded by The Albert Pick Jr. Fund and a CityArts Grant from the City of Chicago Department of Cultural Affairs & Special Events.
+The first Artist in Residence program at the Conservatory is funded by The Albert Pick Jr. Fund and a CityArts Grant from the City of Chicago Department of Cultural Affairs & Special Events and the Illinois Arts Council.

 Opened in 1908, the historic Garfield Park Conservatory (300 N. Central Park Ave.) showcases 2,000 varieties of plants ranging from Midwest natives to exotic species, as well as fountains, ponds and a prairie-style waterfall, inside stunning glass houses designed to replicate desert and tropical environments.
 The Conservatory’s 14-acre campus also boasts three outdoor gardens, an expansive rolling lawn and a stone terrace.